HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     In HOOK mode, it will automatically bind the game window according to the connected game, but you can also use this button to re-select other windows.

     In OCR mode, after binding the window, it also allows the OCR area and range box to move automatically in sync with the movement of the game window.
-    In OCR/Clipboard model, after binding the window, you can also link to the current game's game settings like in HOOK mode, to use the current game's dedicated translation optimization dictionary, etc.
+    In OCR/Clipboard mode, after binding the window, you can also link to the current game's game settings like in HOOK mode, to use the current game's dedicated translation optimization dictionary, etc.

 1. #### <i class="fa fa-neuter"></i> <i class="btnstatus2 fa fa-neuter"></i> Window Always On Top {#anchor-keepontop}
     Cancel/Always on Top translation window